justitsi/elixir-quest/notes.md

 - Wrote a small benchmark (`/syntax/enums.exs`) and did not see any performance difference between `.ex` and `.exs` files.
 - Tutorials on pattern matching (on hexdocs and elixirschool) only show how to use it in interpreter; Had read joyofelixir.com and this (elixirforum post)[https://elixirforum.com/t/recursive-anonymous-functions/18421/3] to figure out how to do anonymous function recursion with pattern matching
 - Recursion seems to be _quite_ slow
+- Annoying that string to_lowercase and to_uppercase are called something else - what else is named weird?
+- So far I find myself writing a map function when I should be writing a reduction quite often - maybe some more explanation/training on that would be helpful (judging learning elixir)

 ## Error 1
 when printing by index: